2026 BPDA Summer Conference

 SESSION 1: Beyond the Clinical File: Conducting a "Cultural Autopsy" to Unpack Race-Based Trauma in Legal Defense

-Presenter: Keisha Ross, Ph.D. and Jameca Woody Cooper, Ph.D.
+Presenter: Keisha Ross, Jameca Woody Cooper

 Public defenders are the first line of defense against the trauma of the carceral system.
 This workshop is designed to equip attorneys with a framework for understanding and leveraging psychological evidence of race-based trauma, moving beyond standard diagnostic labels.
 We will introduce our model of the "Cultural Autopsy," a forensic assessment that systematically deconstructs the impact of chronic, intersectional trauma, racial, generational, community, and carceral factors on a client’s psychological functioning and behavior at the time of an alleged offense.